William Hopper: 1950s

 In 1953, director William Wellman persuaded Hopper to resume his movie career with his 1954 film, The High and the Mighty, opposite Jan Sterling.
 Before filming began, Hopper challenged Wellman because he suspected his mother had arranged the offer.
 "When it appeared Wellman was serious, I asked him if he knew whose son I was.
 He ignored me," Hopper recalled.
 "I was so lousy, so nervous, I didn't even know where the camera was.
 But somehow Billy got me through.
 Afterward, I thanked him.
 He said, 'Thank me, my foot.
 After this, you're going to be in every picture I make.'
 I didn't believe him."
 Hopper subsequently appeared in two of Wellman's films, Track of the Cat (1954) and Good-bye, My Lady (1956).

 Hopper was cast to star opposite Claire Trevor in the live television drama "No Sad Songs for Me", broadcast April 14, 1955, on NBC's Lux Video Theatre.
 He had such stage fright, he initially cancelled: "I swore I'd never act again as long as I lived", Hopper recalled.
 "Then I thought, what the heck, they can't shoot me, and walked on the set.
 Something happened then.
 It was as if someone had surgically removed the nerves."

 At last comfortable on screen, Hopper played the stern and emotionally distant father of Natalie Wood in the James Dean classic Rebel Without a Cause (1955), and the absentee father in The Bad Seed (1956).
-He starred in the science-fiction films 20 Million Miles to Earth and The Deadly Mantis, released in 1957.
+He starred in the science-fiction films 20 Million Miles to Earth and The Deadly Mantis, both released in 1957.

 In 1956 Hopper guest-starred again on television during the first season of the Western series Gunsmoke, portraying an outlaw initially supported by townsfolk in an episode titled "Robin Hood".
-He returned that year as murdering outlaw “Tasker” in S1E38’s “Unknown Grave”.
+He returned that year as murdering outlaw 'Tasker' in S1E38's "Unknown Grave".
 The following year he played a supporting role in the pilot episode of the television series The Restless Gun, which was broadcast as an episode of Schlitz Playhouse of Stars.
 Some of Hopper's other television guest appearances include The Joseph Cotten Show: On Trial, Fury, Studio 57, and The Millionaire.